rockharbor-church/worship/README.md

 pip --version
 ```

-Next, open the `worship` directory, then run the following commands:
+Next, open the `worship` directory, then install project dependences and build the site:

 ```bash
 pip install mkdocs-material